jupyter-book/mystmd/docs/code.md

 caption (string)
 : Add a caption to the code block.

-    ```{warning}
-    :class: dropdown
-    # Note: currently not parsed

-    The current implementation does not parse the caption properly, and markup in this field will not be parsed.
-    ```

 name (string)
 : The target label for the code-block, can be used by `ref` and `numref` roles.